CL2228/CS5412-Cloud-Computing-Final-Project/functions/README.md

 # **Azure Function HTTP Module**
 > This module is the core of this CS5412 final project.
-It contains **HTTP** serverless functions that suppor the central functionality of the project.
+It contains **HTTP** serverless functions that support the central functionality of the project.
 Note that **only functions that receive HTTP requests** are included in this page because they are called by the frontend (why you need these instructions).
 Those functions that triggered by other Azure modules such as ***IoT Hub, Azure Event Hub*** are not opened to public frontends.

 ## **Run this module**
 > There is **no need** for you to configure this module to run on your local computer or on Azure.
 All serverless functions are **already running** on Azure.
 The aim of this page is to provide instructions on how to use APIs I implemented.